bcgov/pipeline-templates/tekton/README.md

 ### **build-deploy-helm**

 *Builds a Dockerfile and deploys the resulting image to Openshift as a deployment using [helm](https://helm.sh/docs/).
-By default this pipeline run will target the `demo/flask-web` directory which contains the required configuration.*
+By default, this configuration will use the helm chart located at`demo/flask-web/helm`.*

 ```yaml
 cat <<EOF | kubectl create -f -